karenpayneoregon/dyynamic-sql-where-in/readme.md

 Both methods may start with a multi-select list or multi-select checkbox control/input dependent on the project type e.g. ASP.NET, WPF or Windows Forms etc.

+## Running code samples

+- ~~Open BaseSqlServerConnections class in BaseLibrary project and change DatabaseServer from KARENS-PC to your server name or .\SQLEXPRESS.~~
+- Open script.sql located `DatabaseScripts folder` off the Solution root folder.
+- Line 7 and line 8, check the path for FILENAME, ensure it points to your SQL-Server path, if different than alter the path.
+- Run the script in Visual Studio or SSMS (SQL-Server Management Studio).
+- In Visual Studio open Test Explorer.
+- Build the solution.
+- Run the test from Test Explorer or run each test one at a time.

 ## NuGet package

 For .NET Core see NuGet package [WhereInUtilityLibrary](https://www.nuget.org/packages/WhereInUtilityLibrary/)